kanshuman22/RestroWeb/README.md

 # RestroWeb
 This is a full stack web application designed by me to manage the day to day operations efficiently in a restaurant .
-This application also has provision for online booking and interaction between and customers and restaurants , also it concentrates on dine in experience.
+This application also has provision for online booking and interaction between and customers and restaurants .

 Instructions to run the project: